 In 2017, Amazon simplified both its seller fees and FBA fees and many industry watchers, myself included, think this is largely in response to the pressure Walmart is starting to exert.
 Walmart doesn’t want all of Amazon’s sellers, but the ones it wants are the experienced, proven, and profitable sellers.
 Amazon makes a lot of money off of those sellers.
 It seems the lure of Walmart is prompting Amazon to adjust its confounding pricing and policies and start treating all sellers with a bit more appreciation.

 So, in the long run, third-party sellers who can learn to maximize both platforms for their own ends are the true winners of this great marketplace showdown.
+One way to do that is by selling from an eCommerce platform that integrates with the marketplace of your choosing.
+Shopify is compatible with both Amazon and Walmart, streamlining your sales across multiple channels.
+Click here to start your free 14-day trial.

 Do you sell on Amazon, Walmart, or both?
 How do you think they stack up, and what’s your outlook for the future of sellers on these marketplaces?
 We’d love to hear your thoughts and insights in the comments below.